-- 1) Monitor trends in abundance, temporal occurrence and spatial distribution of nonindigenous species (NIS).
-This the first step in the action planof NIS - 2) Assess the impact of invasive species on biodiversity, human health and sustainable development in Egypt, with focus on invasive species in the marine environment; - 3) Develop decision-support tools for assessing and evaluating the social, economic and ecological consequences of invasive alien species; - 4) Take appropriate actions by making use of the full range of measures for early detection, control, and/or eradication, with appropriate risk analysis; - 5) Raising awareness at all levels (policy makers and general public) on the impacts of invasive species, including the possible social, economic and ecological costs and the benefits of taking action to prevent their introduction or to mitigate their impacts.
+- 1) Assess the impact of invasive species on biodiversity, human health and sustainable development in Egypt, with focus on invasive species in the marine environment; - 2) Develop decision-support tools for assessing and evaluating the social, economic and ecological consequences of invasive alien species; - 3) Take appropriate actions by making use of the full range of measures for early detection, control, and/or eradication, with appropriate risk analysis; - 4) Raising awareness at all levels (policy makers and general public) on the impacts of invasive species, including the possible social, economic and ecological costs and the benefits of taking action to prevent their introduction or to mitigate their impacts.

-Selection of monitoring locations
+Selection of monitoring program

-The proposed monitoring program will be based on the existing program being carried at the Suez Canal and the Mediterranean Sea. it is based on collecting specimens using the research boat of NIOF, using different methods to collect plankton, benthic fauna and flora, as well as fishes.
+The proposed monitoring program will be based on the existing program being carried at the Suez Canal and the Mediterranean Sea.
+It is based on collecting specimens using the research boat of NIOF, using different methods to collect plankton, benthic fauna and flora, as well as fishes.
 This program is ongoing for two years.

 In addition to the existing program, it is proposed to monitor the shores and shallow areas around Port Said and Alexandria where previous information were obtained.
 Fish markets will be visited regularly to collect NIS, meanwhile shores at selected sites around Port Said and Alexandria will be surveyed using visual observation and seine net to collect small fishes, invertebrates, algae and sea grasses.
-Special consideration will be given to survey ports and marinas to collect fouling specimens, and when possible ballast waters from commercial ships.Furthermore, underwater surveys will be carried out using the standard monitoring protocol of RAC/SPA for MPAs as follow:
+Special consideration will be given to survey ports and marinas to collect fouling specimens, and when possible ballast waters from commercial ships.
+Furthermore, underwater surveys will be carried out using the standard monitoring protocol of RAC/SPA for MPAs as follow: